cknv/beetle/README.md

 * The site for which beetle was made: [cknv.dk](http://cknv.dk) and it's repo [github.com/cknv/cknv.dk](https://github.com/cknv/cknv.dk).
 * Very basic example at [github.com/Tenzer/beetle-example](https://github.com/Tenzer/beetle-example).

+If you have made a site, and want your site listed here, just let me know.
+Then I will add it.

 Name
 ----